etijskens/wetppr/docs/evaluation.md

 ## Guide lines

-### Using a GitHub repo
-The code that you write must be regularly committed to a remote [GitHub](https://github) repository.
-This has many
-advantages:

-- First, it serves as a backup.
-Every single commit can be retrieved at all times.
-So, you can't loose your code, even not the older versions.
-- Everyone with access to the repository can access the code.
-If you keep the repository public, that means everyone with access to the internet.
-If you make it private, only the people you invite can access.
-- It is important that you give me access.
-If you have problems, I can clone your repository and debug it to see what is going wrong,
-- If you cooperate with another student on the project you can exchange updates easily.
-You can make use of git branches to avoid bothering other people with your code changes before they are correct.

-The presentation of the project must be added to your GitHub repository before you present it.
-I will keep a copy of your project repo as a proof of your work.

 ### Learning by doing

 The assignment is there because imho ***programming is something you can only learn by doing***.
 It involves